Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 The warnings are about argc and argv not being used.
 They from what I can tell don't matter and are in because SDL requires them for compatibility reasons.
 AS for it staying up for those couple seconds this is because of the SDL_Delay command.
-It accepts an int repersenting the number of milliseconds to delay so 2000 will delay by 2 seconds.
+It accepts an int representing the number of milliseconds to delay so 2000 will delay by 2 seconds.
 Of course this causes the window to be unresponsive but its just for testing at this point so that is okay.
 Now to actually load a texture.